Dropping Classes with a Refund

 Withdrawing from NHTI

-- Do your courses seem overwhelming?
+- Do courses seem overwhelming?
 Our Academic Center for Excellence offers free tutoring to all NHTI students.